 Try to apply sRGB and you will definitely get detailed color everywhere.

-AdobeRGB compressed the color to the smaller range so it looks little duller before sending to your file.
+AdobeRGB compressed the color to the smaller range so it looks a little duller before sending to your file.

-Due to this even it looks dull on the most devices on the internet or email.
+Due to this even it looks dull on most devices on the internet or email.
 Always make sure if you are using AdobeRGB color space then convert it into sRGB color space.

 It will be feasible to put them on the internet or print out.
 Otherwise, they look duller than sRGB.